Keiji Tachikawa

 School of Engineering, in 1962.
 In 1978, he earned an MBA from the MIT Sloan School of Management.
 In 1982, he earned a Ph.D Engineering degree in University of Tokyo.

 Tachikawa joined Nippon Telegraph & Telephone (NTT) in 1962 as a young engineering graduate.
 He later joined NTT's subsidiary, NTT DoCoMo, and served as its president from 1998 to 2004.

 In 2004, Tachikawa became president of JAXA, to restructure the agency after a 2003 H-IIA rocket launch failure.
+He served as president until 2013.